9812598/9812598/README.md

 - 👋 Hi, I’m @9812598
-- 👀 I’m interested in fontend
+- 👀 I’m interested in frontend
 - 🌱 I’m currently learning css html javascrypt and react
 - 💞️ I’m looking to collaborate on your or mine pet projects.
 Let's make it togather!
 - 📫 You can reach me by telegram: @korsoni